Bylaws of Tucson Area Iris Society

 ARTICLE VIII - MEETINGS

 Unless otherwise directed by the Board, regular membership meetings shall be held in the months of January, February, March, May, August, and October.
-Advice of the date, time and place of these meetings shall be directed to the membership via the Society newsletter.
+Advice of the date, time and place of these meetings shall be directed to the membership via internet correspondence, telephone, or other available media.
+Additional meetings may be called at the discretion of the Executive Committee.

 ARTICLE IX - ELECTED OFFICERS

-Section 1: The elected officers shall be the President, Vice President, Secretary and Treasurer.
-Officers shall be elected for a one-year term at the general membership meeting in October and shall assume office the year elected at the close of the annual meeting.
-Elected officers are limited to no more than three consecutive terms in the same office.
+Section 1: The elected officers, hence forth referred to as the Executive Officers, shall be the President, Vice President, Secretary and Treasurer.
+Executive Officers shall be elected for a one-year term at the general membership meeting in October and shall assume office the year elected in November, the beginning of our fiscal year.
+Elected Executive Officers are limited to no more than three consecutive terms in the same office.

 Section 2: All officers must be members in good standing of the American Iris Society at the time of their election and remain so during their terms of offices.